clj-holmes/clj-watson/README.md

   -w, --clj-watson-properties <file>                         Path of an additional, optional properties file
                                                              Overrides values in dependency-check.properties
-                                                             If not specified classpath is searched for cljwatson.properties
+                                                             If not specified classpath is searched for cljwatson.properties --run-without-nvd-api-key                              Run without an nvd.api.key configured.
+                                                             It will be slow and we cannot recommend it.
+                                                             See docs for configuration. [false]
 ```

 By default, when using the DEPENDENCY-CHECK strategy, `clj-watson` will load